fpolar/Vacuum-Tube-Studio/README.md

 TODO
 -------------------
+- use just orientation and thick or thick mode to paint from user in one spot

 - Users who enter later, risize, or refresh page cannot see the drawings on their client, even if they're in a spot on the canvas where they should be able to.